West Side Story Suite: Production

 In the 1970s, Robbins was invited to make a West Side Story ballet for the American Ballet Theatre.
 After learning this, George Balanchine encouraged Robbins to accept the offer because "our boys can't fight," though the plan fell through.
 In 1994, Lincoln Kirstein, a New York City Ballet co-founder, wrote to Robbins and suggested he make a West Side Story as "a choral ballet" because "not only would it be a terrific boost for the company which needs a new Sleeping Beauty, but it would put us in a more stable condition, for continuity."
 Comparing to The Royal Ballet's Romeo and Juliet, he claimed if the New York City Ballet has a West Side Story ballet, he "would not feel so desperately worried about our repertory and the ageing of our audience."

 Robbins claimed that when he choreographed the musical, he did not expect it to be performed as a ballet because ballet dancers "couldn't dance it then," but by the time he made the ballet, "They can jive as well as anybody else can jive, so they can move their bodies in all those different ways.
 They just have to push the right buttons and release them."
 The ballet is developed from six excerpts from Robbins' anthology Jerome Robbins' Broadway, and he added "Something's Coming".
 Peter Gennaro, the co-choreographer of the original musical, was credited as such in the ballet.
 Since the dancers had no prior acting experience, Robbins had them create biographies for their characters.
 In rehearsals, Robbins claimed that the dancers were "holding back", so he told them, "Look.
 Each of you has your own story.
 You can't just be nice people then scream and yell."

 In the original production, guest performers Nancy Ticotin and Natalie Toro were brought in to portray Anita and Rosalia respectively, both singing parts.
 Danish dancer Nikolaj Hübbe, who played Riff, was able to sing "Cool" himself despite his lack of vocal training.
-Robert La Fosse, a New York City Ballet dancer who played Tony on Jerome Robbins' Broadway, reprised his role here, though the character's part in "Something's Changing" is performed by a singer in the orchestra pit, as with three chorus girls in "America" and the female solo in "Somewhere".
+Robert La Fosse, a New York City Ballet dancer who played Tony on Jerome Robbins' Broadway, reprised his role here, though the character's part in "Something's Coming" is performed by a singer in the orchestra pit, as with three chorus girls in "America" and the female solo in "Somewhere".
 Robbins was concerned that he might need to adapt the songs "because the dancers were not trained for it," but he did not.

 Irene Sharaff designed the costumes for the ballet, having previously worked on both the musical and the film.
 Oliver Smith and Jennifer Tipton designed the sets and lighting respectively.